 - Riluzole (also known as Rilutek®) was approved in 1995

 - Radicava® (edaravone) was approved in 2017

-In clinical trials, Radicava® was shown to slow decline in the loss of functional ability in people with ALS (learn more).
+In a clinical trial, Radicava® was shown to slow the decline of physical function in people with ALS (learn more).
 Radicava® may be received on its own or along with riluzole.

 Managing ALS takes a multidisciplinary approach, which allows people with ALS to receive care from professionals with different areas of expertise.
 If you think you have ALS, talk to your HCP today.
 He or she will assess your condition and may refer you to an ALS clinic, where you can meet with many different medical experts during a single visit.

 Also, be sure to ask your HCP about available treatments, such as Radicava®.
 Your HCP can help you decide which options are right for you.